corda/corda/docs/source/api-persistence.rst

             /**
              * The @entity annotation signifies that the specified POJO class' non-transient fields should be persisted to a relational database using the services
              * of an entity manager.
-The @table annotation specifies the title of the table that will be created to contain the persisted data.
+The @table annotation specifies properties of the table that will be created to contain the persisted data, in this case we have
+             * specified a name argument which will be used the table's title.
              */

             @Entity